Skip to content

 Contemplate the Northern Lights in Norway - Your Guide to the 14 Best Spots around the Country

-Hammerfest is a large city in Northern Norway situated in North Kvaløya island.
-This city also lies in the northernmost part of Europe, like the North Cape.
-Its latitude makes it a great base from which you can see the Northern Lights in Norway.
+Hammerfest is a significant city in Northern Norway, located on North Kvaløya Island.
+Like the North Cape, it sits in the northernmost part of Europe, making it an excellent base for viewing the Northern Lights in Norway.

 13. Vesterålen Islands